What is Manuka honey?

 Who is it for, who can use it?

-New Zealand Manuka Honey is the only 100% natural food in the world that has been scientifically proven to have a unique, high-quality, natural bioactivity and is known worldwide as one of the most unique foods and is suitable for everyone from 1 year old.
+New Zealand Manuka Honey is the only 100% natural food in the world that has been scientifically proven to have an high-quality, natural bioactivity and is known worldwide as one of the most special foods and is suitable for everyone from 1 year old.
 Manuka Honey has a moderate glycemic index of 54-59 allowing diabetics to still benefit from Manuka Honey in careful management of blood sugar levels.
 Manuka Honey is also suitable for animals.

 Why raw manuka honey?